yale-redcap/yes3-aftersave/README.md

 A multipass recalculation is performed, that should ensure that complex expressions involving interdependent calculated fields are resolved correctly.

 > YES3 Aftersave is not a substitute for Rule H, or for Adam Nunez' **Recalculate** EM.
-YES3 Aftersave performs real-time, multipass record-level recalculations only for expressions that involve forms other than the form being saved.
+YES3 Aftersave performs real-time, multipass record-level recalculations only for affected calculated fields on forms other than the form being saved.

 ## SETUP